sunfounder/arduino_starter_kit/docs/source/13_human_perception_color.rst

         delay(1000);              // Wait for 1 second
     }

-9. Below is the complete code; you can click "Upload" to upload the code to the R3 board to see the effects.
+9. Below is the complete code; you can click "Upload" to upload the code to the Arduino Uno R3 to see the effects.

 .. code-block:: Arduino